Florida's Broken System · Melbourne, Florida

 LAW

-74% of Florida forensic patients are released with zero conditions, zero monitoring, and zero victim notification.
+The majority of Florida forensic patients are released with zero conditions, zero monitoring, and zero victim notification.
 One amendment to existing law fixes this.
 Florida refuses to act.

-Demand Change Now Read the Amendment
+Demand Change Now Order the Book: Available Now Read the Amendment

 Florida by the Numbers